kuyur/nextc4js/README.md

 console.log(context.decodeAsString(shiftJisBuffer, 'Shift-JIS(CP932)'));
 ```

-In node environment, you also can load a context from json file:
+In node environment, you can load a context from json file:
 ```javascript
 var promise = nextc4.loadFromJson('path/to/presets/context-anisong.json');
 promise.then(context => {